High-expressibility Quantum Neural Networks using only classical resources: Conclusions

 To further investigate the connection between quantum resources and expressive power for QML, we assess how these architectures perform in terms of expressibility, namely the ability of a parameterized quantum state to approximate arbitrary random states.
 We find that both architectures achieve comparable levels of expressibility, according to common metrics based on the distribution of fidelities.
 This suggests that while fQNNs are promising for future quantum machine learning, CMPS can offer a practical, classically efficient alternative that requires no quantum hardware.

-In addition to that, CMPS may also be useful in an integrated quantum-classical hybrid workflow, as they can be compiled in terms of quantum gates~\cite{ran2020encoding,malz2024preparation,smith2024constant}.
-This might enable efficient training using only a classical computer~\cite{qian2024augmenting}, alleviating the burden of extensive measurements on a quantum hardware.
+In addition to that, CMPS may also be useful in an integrated quantum-classical hybrid workflow, as they can be compiled in terms of quantum gates~\citep{ran2020encoding,malz2024preparation,smith2024constant}.
+This might enable training using only a classical computer~\citep{qian2024augmenting}, alleviating the burden of extensive measurements on a quantum hardware.
 Instead, the inference stage may be performed on quantum hardware, potentially leading to significant energy savings and speed improvements.
-Future work involves the applications of these quantum-inspired methods to practical use cases, as they may help circumventing known issues of quantum on-chip training of QNN models.